Bartender

 Are buybacks done at the bartender's discretion, or do certain bar managers advise their staff to comp customers drinks every so often?

-Asked by cola almost 12 years ago
+Asked by cola over 12 years ago

 Depends, I would say usually bartenders discretion.
 Also depends how busy the bar is.
 Bar owners wince a little less at seeing someone give away product when the place is packed.